Greece or Spain: How to Choose the Right Destination for You

 Spain is wide and varied, and you will have plenty of things to see and do depending on where you go.
 Here is a bullet list of the top places to visit in Spain:

 • Valencia’s City of Arts and Sciences: this architectural masterpiece is the very symbol of Valencia.
-A huge complex of buildings with a unique structure, the City of Arts and Sciences includes attractions like the Oceanografic Aquarium, a planetarium, an IMAX theater, and the Natural History Museum
+A vast complex of buildings with a unique structure, the City of Arts and Sciences includes attractions like the Oceanografic Aquarium, a planetarium, an IMAX theater, and the Science Museum (Museu de les Ciències Príncipe Felipe)

 • The Canary Islands: an archipelago like no other, it’s located off the coast of Africa.
-These islands boast year-round perfect weather, slow-going villages and towns, and incredible natural landscapes, including tall volcanoes you can hike for breathtaking views
+These islands enjoy mild temperatures year-round, making them especially popular during the winter months.
+Slow-going villages and towns, and incredible natural landscapes, including tall volcanoes, where you can hike for breathtaking views.

 Who Has Better Food – Spain Or Greece?